Harvest Moon Light of Hope DLC Includes Four New Available Packs

 Harvest Moon: Light of Hope’s DLC Lets You Marry the Goddesses

-Four planned DLC’s for Harvest Moon: Light of Hope Special Edition was revealed by Natsume and Rising Star games.
+Four planned DLCs for Harvest Moon: Light of Hope Special Edition was revealed by Natsume and Rising Star games.
 Meanwhile, Harvest Moon: Light of Hope SE Season Pass grants access to all four of the DLCs at a much lower price.
 Finally, the game will have a bundle which includes the game and the season pass all-in-one.
 The DLCs include more marriageable characters, including the Goddesses (which actually have already happened before) and two new residents.

 The four DLCs are as follows: